Finger-Ink/heroku-buildpack-ghostscript/README.md

 # Buildpack for Ghostscript

-Installs Ghostscript 10.06.0 for herokuish systems.
+Installs Ghostscript 10.0.0 for herokuish systems.

+The included binary has been compiled on a linux system.